 The school recognises that transitions can be difficult for children with SEND and their families and so take steps to ensure any transition is as smooth as possible.
-In school, transition weeks take place for the 2 weeks before the summer holidays, allowing for all children and staff to get to know each other prior to the start of the autumn term.
+In school, transition days are scheduled during the summer term, allowing for all children and staff to get to know each other prior to the start of the autumn term.